President - Mary Hillberg

 THANKS TO EVERYONE WHO DECORATED THEIR HOMES SO BEAUTIFULLY AND A VERY MERRY CHRISTMAS AND HAPPY NEW YEAR TO ALL

 Glen & Katherine Crawfords of 3982 Tradewinds won the 2018 Best of Show for a Religious Display.
-Their full nativity scene is a gentle reminder of the true meaning of Christmas.
+Their full nativity scene was a gentle reminder of the true meaning of Christmas.
 They requested their prize be given to a needy family.

 3759 Sierra has been a many time winner of the SLHOA Decor Awards.
 Their display of fantasy is always brilliant.